in Morocco:

 Atlas Mountains: Alpine Sunsets and Peak Light Shows

 Morocco’s Atlas Mountains offer sunset experiences at elevation — valleys below deepening into shadow while peaks catch the final light in shades of rose and amber.
-The Imlil Valley is the best base, with accessible day hikes leading to panoramic ridge views.
-Many experiences incorporate Berber family guesthouses where you share mint tea on a mountain terrace as the sun descends over the valley.
+The Imlil Valley is the best base, with accessible day hikes to panoramic ridge views.
+Many experiences incorporate Berber family guesthouses where you share mint tea on a mountain terrace as the sun descends.

 Best time of year: April–June and September–October.
-Summer brings crowds and afternoon thunderstorms.
+Summer brings afternoon thunderstorms.

 Quick Comparison: Best Sunset Spots in Morocco top

-Use this table to compare all best sunset places in Morocco by type, distance from Marrakech, best season, and ideal visitor profile.
+Compare all Morocco sunset spots by type, distance from Marrakech, best season, and ideal visitor profile.

 | # | Destination | Sunset Type | From Marrakech | Best Season | Ideal For |